 Environmental and Social Components CONSIDERED VEC TO BE INCLUDED IN CIA?
 JUSTIFICATION FOR INCLUSION OR EXCLUSION Landscape and Visual Yes Project related impacts in relation to landscape will mainly be those related to the clearance of the Project site, loss of typical desert landscape and visual impact due to the anthropogenic intrusion of vertical wind turbine structures.
 The Nukus 100MW WF will also lead to further clearance of the land and erection of the WTGs.
-Shadow Flicker No Cumulative impacts from Shadow Flicker are n anticipated as there are no permanent resident receptors located within 9 km of the nearest wir turbine generator (WTG) in the Nukus 200 MW Wir Farm, and the shadow flicker assessment conducted f the Nukus 100 MW WF demonstrates that none of th assessed locations exceed the IFC worst-case criter (30 hours per year or less than 30 mins per day).
+Shadow Flicker No Cumulative impacts from Shadow Flicker are not anticipated as there are no permanent residential receptors located within 9 km of the nearest wind turbine generator (WTG) in the Nukus 200 MW Wind Farm, and the shadow flicker assessment conducted for the Nukus 100 MW WF demonstrates that none of the assessed locations exceed the IFC worst-case criteria (30 hours per year or less than 30 mins per day).
 Socio-economics Yes Project related impacts in relation to socio-economics would be mainly those related to creation of employment (beneficial impact) and dissemination of skills during both construction and operational phases.
 Given the scale of the Project, significant beneficial cumulative impacts are anticipated.
 Nonetheless, communities within the project-affected communities have access to basic social services and infrastructure.
 Nevertheless, unstable power supply and recurrent water shortages, and the lack of irrigation systems in the district is a major challenge for all forms of local agriculture.
-Waste and Wastewater Management No Project related impacts in relation to waste and wastewater management would mainly be those related to the potential deterioration and/or contamination of soil and groundwater resources during construction and operation due to imprope uncontrolled handling, storage, transport and disp of waste.
-However, given the amounts of waste generated it envisaged that cumulative impacts with other pro- will be significant.
-Community Health, Safety and Security Yes Project related impacts with regards to community health, safety and security would mainly be those associated with construction: influx of workers, public trespassing, security concerns as well as incidents (accidents) from the presence of vehicles, heavy plant and machinery.
-Cumulative impacts are therefore anticipated as a result of increase in equipment & machinery use, influx of workers.
+Waste and Wastewater Management Aste and aste and astewater No No Project related impacts in relation to waste a wastewater management would mainly be t related to the potential deterioration and/or contamination of soil and groundwater resound during construction and operation due to implue uncontrolled handling, storage, transport and Community Health, Safety and Security ty Health, Yes Project related impacts with regards to commun health, safety and security would mainly be the associated with construction: influx of workers, put trespassing, security concerns as well as incide (accidents) from the presence of vehicles, heavy pla

 Environmental and Social Components CONSIDERED VEC TO BE INCLUDED IN CIA?
-JUSTIFICATION FOR INCLUSION OR EXCLUSION Worker Conditions & Occupational Health and Safety No Project related impacts with regards to worker conditions and occupational health and safety would mainly be those associated with construction and will depend on conditions within the Project site as well as depending on Project-specific construction activities.
+Justification for Inclusion or Exclusion Worker Conditions & Occupational Health and Safety No Project related impacts with regards to worker conditions and occupational health and safety would mainly be those associated with construction and will depend on conditions within the Project site as well as depending on Project-specific construction activities.
 Significant cumulative impacts with other projects are therefore not envisaged.